mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test 4 vs 1 SiPM, also the summing circuit from Tom, also the NIM circuit.
 You have optimised integrals
 - [ ] Check out efficiency at a few energies comparing new to old L calculation method
 - [ ] Write something up regarding the simulation work you've been doing, specifically the process of getting L from Edep within the Geant program
-- [ ] Look at the sphere alignment.
-Which way is the alignment skewed?
+- [ ] Redo collimated gammas with all three at 0 deg.
+Redo STNG for prism at 0 deg

 ## Completed